andreashuber69/eslint-config/README.md

   update this package.
 All dependencies are kept up to date automatically, see [Getting Started](#getting-started) for more information.
 - Closely track the versions of all dependencies and release new config versions as necessary.
-- Last but not least: Automatically test the configuration, such that changes (e.g. added or removed rules) are detected and the rules listed in the configuration are always in sync with the rules provided by **eslint** and the plugins.
+- Last but not least: **Automatically test the configuration**, such that changes in **eslint** and the plugins (e.g. added or removed rules) are detected and the rules listed in the configuration are always in sync with the rules provided.
+With 7 plugins adding rules to this package, it's hard to overstate the importance of testing for completeness and consistency.
+No other eslint configuration out there seems to do that, which is probably why some of them still needlessly turn off **eslint** base rules in favor of their **@typescript-eslint** counterparts, even though they extend from the **@typescript-eslint/recommended** list (which already does that).

 To see how the linted code will look like, you can look at [async-css-plugin](https://github.com/andreashuber69/async-css-plugin/tree/develop/src) and